WICG/service-worker-static-routing-api/resource-timing-api.md

         *   We will revisit this field once the static routing is adopted widely to determine with more data
 *   workerCacheLookupStart
     *   A `DOMHighResTimeStamp`, initially 0
-    *   Time to start looking up the cache storage if the source is "cache"
+    *   Time to start looking up the cache storage when acessing from Cache API
+    *   Recorded whenever the response is coming from Cache API
+        *   Includes access when "cache" rule is specified in static routing API, or from SW fetch-event.

 In addition to the timestamp information, we also add the following two route source information: